fishcus/KAP-manual/en/model/cube/topN.en.md

 | SELLER_ID    | Seller ID                  | About one million |
 | PRICE        | Sold amount                | -                 |

-*Method1*: Very often this e-commerce company needs to identify the top sellers  (say top 100) in a given period in some countries.
+*Method1*: Oftentimes this e-commerce company needs to identify the top sellers (say top 100) in a given period in some countries.
 The query could be as following:

 ```
 SELECT SELLER_ID, SUM(PRICE) FROM KYLIN_SALES